 Deaconess Health Check (DHC) is a Deaconess Associations, Inc. (DAI) patient-centered initiative to improve healthcare for at-risk patients through primary care, dental, behavioral health, and vision care in Greater Cincinnati and Northern Kentucky.

-Deaconess Health Check was created to fill a gap in needed community-based primary care by supporting the establishment of school-based health centers.
+DHC Clinics were first created to fill a gap in community primary care services by supporting the establishment of school-based health centers.
 More recently, the concept has been expanded to include people who are coping with homelessness and substance abuse.

 Today, there are 11 Deaconess Health Check locations in operation or under construction.
 These include:

 - Western Hills High School/Dater High School: Deaconess Foundation provided $375,000 in 2012 to create a health center on the shared campus, providing primary medical and dental care to over 2,000 students.
 Deaconess partnered with Interact for Health and the Cincinnati Health Department to initiate the program for Cincinnati Public Schools.

 - The Children’s Home of Cincinnati: In May 2014, Deaconess Foundation provided a $25,000 grant for needed medical equipment and support at The Children’s Home of Cincinnati.
 The Children’s Home provides special education and therapeutic treatment to children who are facing social, behavioral and/or learning challenges and need extra support to reach their full potential.

 - Children’s Home of Northern Kentucky: A new, centralized Deaconess Health Check location in the Children’s Home of Northern Kentucky (CHNK) Covington campus opened in April 2015.
 Fueled by a $318,000 grant, the 5200+ sq. ft. facility specifically addresses the opiate addiction problem plaguing our community and increases the capacity of CHNK’s “Champions” behavioral health program.

 - City Gospel Mission